 Definition: The amount of new appropriations expected to be received during the fiscal year from the General Fund of the U.S. Governement.
 This is equal to the funding provided under a continuing resolution and apportioned in accordance with Office of Management and Budget’s automatic apportionment bulletin.
 Pursuant to a continuing resolution or enacted annual appropriation act, the account may be used while awaiting a warrant to be issued for an appropriation by the U.S. Department of the Treasury’s Bureau of the fiscal Service.
 Special and trust funds do not use this USSGL account to record appropriations for dedicated collections.
 However, special and trust funds that receive appropriations from the General Fund of the U.S. Government are to use this account.
 The balance in this account will adjust to zero when the U.S. Department of the Treasury’s Bureau of Fiscal Service issues a warrant and must adjust to zero by yearend.
 This account does not close at yearend.

-Justification: To separate appropriations while awaiting the issuance of a warrant by Treasury’s Bureau of the Fiscal Service from appropriations received.
+Justification: To separate appropriations while awaiting the issuance of a warrant by Treasury’s Bureau of the Fiscal Service from appropriations received

 Account Title: Appropriations Outstanding – Warrants to be Issued